 What happens if we can’t arrive until Friday or Saturday of Ram Welcome?

 During Ram Orientation, we talked about the importance of students getting connected to others and the campus and owning their experiences.
 Ram Welcome is a powerful way to get students connected to CSU before the semester begins.
-With intentional programming around welcoming students to the University, exposing students to the academic culture of their individual colleges, learning about CSU’s traditions and values, and connecting to the Fort Collins community, those students who aren’t able to attend miss out on the opportunities to begin getting comfortable on campus.
-While we realize it may be inconvenient for families and students to attend events during the work week, we ask families to strongly consider coming before the weekend and try to have students on campus by 4:00 pm on Thursday, August 18, 2016.
+With intentional programming around welcoming students to the University, exposing students to the academic culture of their individual colleges, learning about CSU’s traditions and values, and connecting to their residence hall/transfer/commuter communities, to the University, and to the Fort Collins community, those students who aren’t able to attend miss out on the opportunities to begin getting comfortable on campus.
+While we know we are asking families and students to attend events during the work week, we ask families to re-evaluate the decision to come later in the weekend and try to have students on campus by 4:00 pm on Thursday, August 21, 2014.

-If you are absolutely unable to attend until Friday or Saturday, please encourage your student to connect with their Resident Assistant (RA) and/or Ram Welcome Leader as soon as possible upon their arrival to begin getting connected with others at Ram Welcome events.
+If you are absolutely unable to attend until Friday or Saturday, please encourage your student to connect with his/her Resident Assistant (RA) and/or Ram Welcome Leader as soon as possible upon their arrival to begin to get connected with others at Ram Welcome events.